Please take a good look at the FAQ below before contacting us. Of course, you can always contact us at firstname.lastname@example.org

 What is Drum Building, how do I sign up?

-Drum Building (offered for the first time in 2017) is hands-on instruction from our production manager in Guinea in building a djembe, starting with a finished shell with fitted rings.
+Drum Building is hands-on instruction from our production manager in Guinea in building a djembe, starting with a finished shell with fitted rings.
 For more Drum Building information please see this news post.

 I'm coming with my spouse/friend/etc. - can we have our own cabin?

 The Pocono Valley Resort is a venue with large cabins designed for groups (8 to 14 bed cabins).
 There are also a small number of small rooms in a lodge with shared bathrooms.
-To accommodate couples and others wanting their own space, we make nearly half of our total cabins into "Private Housing" - often housing one person in an 8-10 bed cabin!
+To accommodate couples and others wanting their own space, we use some of the cabins as "Private Housing" as well.

-We have about 30 spots like this available, and they are in very high demand.
-We start sending newsletters in January and open Retreat registration in February, and then it's a race for private space!
-Usually by early Spring we are sold out of Private Housing.
+Here’s the thing: We have about 20 “units” of Private Housing available, and they are in very high demand.
+When we open registration in January or February it's a race for private space!
+We are usually sold out of Private Housing by the end of February.
 If there are Private Housing products available on the Retreat store where you buy your tickets, that means we still have them!
 If not, that means we are sold out of Private space.

 Did you put me in a cabin with the people I requested on my registration?